 Tax Benefits of Municipal Bonds

-Unlike other bond types, interest on municipal bonds, and some municipal bond funds, are exempt from federal income tax.
-Additionally, if you reside in the state or municipality from which the bond was issued, it may be exempt from state income tax as well.
+Unlike other bond types, interest on municipal bonds and some municipal bond funds are exempt from federal income tax.
+It might be exempt from state income tax as well if you reside in the state or municipality from which the bond was issued.